fenio/k8s-truenas/README.md

     image:
       tag: next
 ```

-This will change the csi-driver from the next branch.
+This will change the csi-driver image from the "latest" tag to "next" tag.

 ### iscsi.yaml